lynnfaraday/aresmush.com/_root/mush-101/learn-more.md

 You've completed the MUSH 101 Tutorial.
 To learn more about MUSHing, you may want to check out some of our other [articles](/articles).

-If you have any questions or suggestions, feel free to [contact me](/feedback).
+If you have any questions or suggestions, feel free to [ask](/feedback).